euzu/m3u-filter/README.md

 Use the `-l` or `--log-level` cli-argument to specify the log-level.

-The log level can be set through environment variable `M3U_FILTER_LOG`.
+The log level can be set through environment variable `M3U_FILTER_LOG`, or config.

-Precedence has cli-argument.
+Precedence is cli-argument, env-var, config, default(`info`).

 Log Level has module support like `m3u_filter::util=error,m3u_filter::filter=debug,m3u_filter=debug`